MerrickMath/TeacherPageTemplate/brightminds.md

 ---

-## Division 2
+### Check In
-Let me know where you are at:
+* <a href="google.ca"> Let me know where you are at</a>: Complete this form once-twice a week so I know where you are at in your book, and if you have any questions.

-Questions: